by Aisha Zakari | May 29, 2022 | Food & Kitchen

 How to Store Faten Wake

-Beans have a high tendency of getting spoilt, as a result, ensure you make just enough for immediate consumption.
-However, if it is more than enough, you can store it in a refrigerator and that will make it last for days to the detriment of its delicious taste.
+Beans have a high tendency to spoil; as a result, ensure you make just enough for immediate consumption.
+However, if it is more than enough, you can store it in a refrigerator, and that will make it last for days to the detriment of its delicious taste.

 Nutritional Value of Faten Wake